 However, now there are new guidelines lowering the threshold of what’s considered high blood pressure.
-The American Heart Association has now lowered stage 1 high blood pressure from 140/90 to 130/80.
-What does this mean?
-It means “that 46 percent of U.S. adults, many of them under the age of 45, now will be considered hypertensive.”
-(4) That’s not all: (5)
+The American Heart Association has now lowered stage one high blood pressure from 140/90 to 130/80.

 The new guidelines from the American Heart Association are as follows: